obsidianmd/obsidian-help/en/Licenses & add-on services/Refund policy.md

 [[Catalyst license]] purchases and Obsidian Unlimited donations are to support Obsidian's development. ==They are not refundable.==

-Although they might give you exclusive early access to insider builds or feature betas (such as mobile app or other major features), we do not sell them as a product.
+Although they might give you exclusive early access to insider builds or feature betas, we do not sell them as a product.

 We cannot provide refunds for Catalyst purchases.
 Thanks for your understanding!